TURTLE: A C library for an optimistic stepping through a topography: Balancing speed and accuracy

 \section{Balancing speed and accuracy}

-The \emph{optimistic} algorithm has two tuning parameters: the slope factor, $\alpha$ and the resolution factor, $s_\mathrm{min}$.
-In addition, TURTLE introduces a linear approximation, adding a third tuning parameter: the LLA range, $r_\mathrm{LLA}$.
-These three parameters allow to balance accuracy versus speed, e.g. when computing the rock depth along a line of sight.
+The \emph{optimistic} algorithm has three tuning parameters: the slope factor, $\alpha$, the resolution factor, $s_\mathrm{min}$ and the binary search accuracy, $\epsilon$.
+In addition, TURTLE introduces a linear approximation, adding a fourth tuning parameter: the LLA range, $r_\mathrm{LLA}$.
+These four parameters allow to balance accuracy versus speed when computing the rock depth along a line of sight.

+The accuracy of the binary search, $\epsilon$, can be set to rather small values without any significant increase in computation time.
+This can be understood since most steps do not cross a boundary, i.e.~do not trigger a binary search.
+Furthermore, the convergence speed of the binary search goes as $1 / \ln(\epsilon)$.
+In TURTLE, $\epsilon$ is set to a constant value of $10^{-8}\,$m which is well below the typical accuracy of DEMs.

 Estimating the accuracy of the computation is not as straightforward as it might first seem.
 Systematically setting small step lengths results in the accumulation of numerical rounding errors on large distances.
-For example, incrementing the position by steps of 1\,cm results in a few mm deflection after 100\,km, using an 8~bytes \ics{double}.
+For example, incrementing the position by steps of 1\,cm results in a few mm deflection after 100\,km, using a 8~bytes \ics{double}.
 In the Ulastai view, this leads to errors of several meters on the rock depth for some peculiar trajectories that are grazing the ground.
-In the particular case of a straight line trajectory, this is solved by interpolating the step positions between the initial and final location, instead of incrementing it by 1\,cm.
-But in the general case this is not possible since the particle direction changes at each step.
+In the particular case of a straight line trajectory, this can be solved by computing the step positions, $\vec{r}(s)$, from the line parametric equation instead of incrementing them by 1\,cm, i.e.~as:

+with $s$ the curvilinear abscissa (distance) of the step and $\vec{r}_i$ ($\vec{r}_f$) the initial (final) position.
+However, in the general case this is not possible since the particle direction changes at each step.